Galatians 5:22-26 · Galatians · Updated April 25, 2026

 Interpretation and theological stakes

-In contrast, the Eastern Orthodox tradition interprets the passage through the lens of theosis, the process of becoming more like God through the Holy Spirit.
-This view suggests that the "fruit of the Spirit" is not merely evidence of faith but a reflection of one's ongoing participation in the divine nature.
+In contrast, the Eastern Orthodox tradition interprets the passage as part of theosis, the process of becoming more like God through the Holy Spirit.
+This view suggests that the "Fruit of the Spirit" is not merely evidence of faith but a reflection of one's ongoing participation in the divine nature.
 The Orthodox perspective places a strong emphasis on the transformative journey that leads believers to embody these virtues as they grow closer to God.
-The idea of crucifying the flesh (verse 24) is seen as part of this divine journey, where believers are gradually conformed to the image of Christ.
+The idea of crucifying the flesh (verse 24) is part of this divine journey, where believers are gradually conformed to the image of Christ.
 This interpretation highlights the relational and participatory aspects of spiritual growth, emphasizing a deeper union with God.

 Considering both interpretations reveals that the passage emphasizes the transformative impact of the Holy Spirit on a believer's life.
 While the Reformed view focuses on the fruits as evidence of sanctification, the Orthodox perspective sees them as markers of one's participation in the divine life.
-Together, they suggest that the fruits are not just ethical guidelines but indicators of a profound spiritual reality.
-The passage ultimately calls believers to a deeper commitment to living by the Spirit, not only as a reflection of personal faith but as part of a transformative journey toward divine likeness.
+Together, they suggest that the fruits are not just ethical guidelines but indicators of a spiritual reality.
+The passage calls believers to a deeper commitment to living by the Spirit, not only as a reflection of personal faith but as part of a transformative journey toward divine likeness.
+In Galatians 5:22-26, the passage opens by listing the fruit of the Spirit, such as love, joy, and peace, and stating that there is no law against these qualities (verses 22-23).
+It closes with a warning against living by the flesh, specifically cautions against vain glory, provocation, and envy (verses 24, 26).
+Between these two sections, Paul emphasizes the need to live and walk in the Spirit (verse 25).
+This central injunction serves as the theological pivot of the passage, indicating that the active expression of the Spirit's fruit is essential for those who belong to Christ.
+The placement of this command highlights its importance; it bridges the description of spiritual virtues and the practical call to reject fleshly desires.

 Continue reading with a Scholar plan